bazelbuild/bazel/site/en/external/extension.md

 then they will be evaluated separately and will only see the tags associated with that particular identity.

-As an extension author you should make sure that users will only import your module extension from one single `.bzl` file.
+As an extension author you should make sure that users will only use your module extension from one single `.bzl` file.

 ## Repository names and visibility